McKnight Law helps clients pursue alimony to get a fair amount of financial spousal support after divorce to help pay bills.

 Are you having trouble meeting your financial needs after your divorce?
 Maybe you can’t maintain the standard of living that you had before, and now you aren’t sure what to do.
 You can apply for alimony to get financial support.

 North Carolina doesn’t have a set formula for calculating alimony.
 If you try to do it yourself, you could leave money on the table that could otherwise really help you pay your bills.
-Our alimony lawyers can assess your situation and help you pursue a fair amount of support.
+McKnight Law alimony lawyers can assess your situation and help you pursue a fair amount of support.
 Contact McKnight Law today to learn more about your options for alimony.

 Men and women who meet the criteria can get alimony.
 To qualify, you must meet one of the following criteria: